dsc-courses/practice.dsc40a.com/problems/fa22-midterm/fa22-midterm-q04.md

 # BEGIN PROB

+_Originally Problem 4 on the Fall 2022 Midterm Exam._

 Consider a dataset that consists of $y_1, \cdots, y_n$.
 In class, we used calculus to minimize mean squared error,
 $R_{sq}(h) = \frac{1}{n} \sum_{i = 1}^n (h - y_i)^2$.
 In this problem,